-There are good reasons to believe that Safari security is not significantly better than the competition:
+There is reason to believe Safari security is not better than the competition, nor does Safari roll out patches faster.

-1. Safari users are exposed for longer
+8.2.1.
+Safari Users are Exposed for Longer

 Safari updates are tied to the operating system (an antiquated practice).
+This means to update the browser, users have to update the entire operating system.